Deep Thoughts from Team Pearce:

 the information is false, but New Times reporter Stephen Lemons also did some thorough

-investigative reporting that completely debunks
+investigative reporting that completely debunks the claims made by Ms.

 Fenger.